ragusamj/spanishphrases.org/README.md

-# spanishphrases.org
+# SpanishPhrases.org
-SpanishPhrases.org was created to help people learn a new language, particularly Spanish or español.
+SpanishPhrases.org was created to help people learn a new Spanish.